Quantum Measurements of Scattered Particles: Introduction and main results

+$f_m$ is {\em a priori} a random variable and the existence (and type) of limit has to be clarified.

-\begin{thm}[Frequencies] Assume condition {\rm (A)} holds, and suppose the interaction operator is of the form $\lambda V$, where $\lambda\in\mathbb R$ is a coupling constant.
-Then $f_m=f_m(\lambda)$ exists as an almost everywhere limit and is deterministic (not random).
-It is a holomorphic function in $\lambda$ at the origin, and
+\begin{thm}[Frequencies] Assume condition {\rm (A)} holds, and denote the final scatterer state under the evolution without measurements by $\omega_+$.
+Let $H$ be the interacting Hamiltonian of a single probe with the scatterer.
+Then the frequencies $f_m$ exist (as almost everywhere limits) and are deterministic (not random), given by